-Status assessments for tortoise and freshwater turtle species on the IUCN Red List of Threatened Species are being updated on an ongoing basis, and recently revised accounts contain a summary of status and conservation data, including generation times and other information that is relevant when making NDFs.
-Turtle species data can be accessed by searching for a specific species at www.iucnredlist.org
+The IUCN Red List of threatened species is updating the assessments for tortoise and freshwater turtle species on an ongoing basis, and recently revised accounts contain a summary of status and conservation data, including generation times and other information that is relevant when making NDFs.
+Turtle species data can be accessed by searching for a specific species at www.iucnredlist.org g) all Parties to explore ways to enhance the participation of collectors, traders, exporters, importers and consumers in the conservation of and sustainable trade in tortoises and freshwater turtle species.